 06 Mar 2023

-We face challenging times, marked by the impacts of the war in Ukraine, energy security concerns, rising prices, ever more costly climate impacts and an already frail economy recovering from the impacts of the pandemic.
+We face challenging times, marked by the impacts of the war in Ukraine, energy security concerns, rising prices, ever more costly climate impacts and an already frail economy recovering from the effects of the pandemic.
 In this complex picture of multiple crises, how can Europe deliver its ambitious policy goals set under the European Green Deal?

 Statistics